motion/orbit/projects/blog/src/pages/update-one/index.md

 <div class="demo-image"></div>

 <div class="alt">
-  An example Topic Explorer app opened from the Orbit Home
+  An example Topic Explorer for Github app opened from the Orbit Home
 </div>

-[video]

 From here on out I'm going to go into a bit more depth.
 You can skip to the end if you just want to get [more information on how to follow us](#going-forward).